chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Religion

-Moscow_July_2011-7a.jpg, demolished during the Soviet period, was reconstructed during 1990–2000]] Christianity is the predominant religion in the city, of which the Russian Orthodox Church is the most popular.
+, demolished during the Soviet period, was reconstructed during 1990–2000]] Christianity is the predominant religion in the city, of which the Russian Orthodox Church is the most popular.
 Moscow is Russia's capital of Eastern Orthodox Christianity, which has been the country's traditional religion and was deemed a part of Russia's "historical heritage" in a law passed in 1997.[67]
-Other religions practiced in Moscow include Armenian Apostolicism, Buddhism, Hinduism, Catholicism, Islam, Judaism, Yazidism, Old Believers, Protestantism, and Rodnovery.
-Moscow,_Catholic_Church_in_Presnya.jpg]] Moscow_Cathedral_Mosque_01-2016.jpg|alt=|right]]
+Other religions practiced in Moscow include Armenian Apostolicism, Buddhism, Hinduism, Catholicism, Islam, Judaism, Yazidism, Old Believers, Protestantism, and Rodnovery. ]] |alt=|right]]

 The Patriarch of Moscow serves as the head of the church and resides in the Danilov Monastery.
 Moscow was called the "city of 40 times 40 churches"—_"город сорока сороков церквей"_—prior to 1917.
 In 1918 the Bolshevik government declared Russia a secular state, which in practice meant that religion was repressed and society was to become atheistic.
 During the period of 1920-1930s a great number of churches in Moscow were demolished, including historical Chudov Monastery in the Kremlin, dating from the 14th century, Kazansky Cathedral on the Red Square, the Cathedral of Christ the Savior, constructed in the 19th century in memory of a victory over Napoleon's army in 1812, and many more.
 This continued even after the Second World War, in 1940-1970s, when persecutions against religion in the Soviet Union became less severe.
 Most of the surviving churches and monasteries were closed and then used as clubs, offices, factories or even warehouses.
 Since the disintegration of the Soviet Union in 1991 many of the destroyed churches have been restored and traditional religions are once again gaining popularity.
 Among the churches reconstructed in the 1990s is an impressive new Cathedral of Christ the Savior that once more has become a landmark.
 It was built on the site of the old demolished cathedral, where there had been a huge open swimming-pool until 1994.
 The Moscow mufti council claimed that Muslims numbered around 1.5 million of 10.5 millions of the city's population in 2010.[68]
 There are four mosques in the city.[69]
 Moscow Cathedral Mosque has been built at the site of the former one.
 It was officially inaugurated on September 23, 2015.
 The new mosque has the capacity of ten thousand worshippers.
 President of Russia Vladimir Putin, President of Turkey Recep Tayyip Erdoğan, President of the State of Palestine Mahmoud Abbas and local Muslim leaders participated in the inauguration ceremony of this mosque.[70]

 Architecture

-RedSquare_SaintBasile_(pixinn.net).jpg in Moscow, the masterpiece of Russian architecture]] Moscow's architecture is world-renowned.
+in Moscow, the masterpiece of Russian architecture]] Moscow's architecture is world-renowned.
 Moscow is the site of Saint Basil's Cathedral, with its elegant onion domes, as well as the Cathedral of Christ the Savior and the Seven Sisters.
 The first Kremlin was built in the middle of the 12th century.

 Medieval Moscow's design was of concentric walls and intersecting radial thoroughfares.
 This layout, as well as Moscow's rivers, helped shape Moscow's design in subsequent centuries.